nuclearGoblin/Dungeon-AI/README.md

 Self-hosting is encouraged!
 Data is not shared across hosts, although there is nothing stopping you from linking the same character sheet to multiple hosts.

-This bot has two components requires two authorizations: one for Discord and one for the Google API.
+This bot has two components and therefore requires two authorizations: one for Discord and one for the Google API.
 Google API key setup is optional, but skipping it will result in only being able to access public sheets and having no write priveleges.
 This guide is not comprehensive, but provides enough information that those who are familiar with running servers should be able to manage.

-The bot looks for the following environment variables, which can be stored in a `.env` file:
+The bot looks for several environment variables, which can be stored in a `.env` file.
-- `DISCORD_TOKEN`: The token that Discord associates with the bot instance.
-- `TEST_SERVER_ID`: The guild ID of a guild hosting the bot.
-This is, naturally, intended for command testing.
-You will also need to edit the `botmail` variable in `decs.py` so that users are given the correct address to share sheets with.
+An example file [`sample.env`](sample.env) is provided to explain all environment variables that the bot checks for.

 # Bug Reports & Other Requests